 What conclusion can you draw based on the evidence provided by your two histograms?

 Extension

 If other characteristics were recorded, construct the histogram for these results.
 What conclusion can you draw from this histogram?
-Are there other plots you made?
+Did you make other histograms?
 Did any of them contribute to your conclusions?
 How?